Kathy Stobart: Career

 Stobart was also a regular guest musician on the BBC Radio 1 programme Sounds of Jazz, recorded at the Maida Vale Studios midweek in London in the 1970s, and introduced by Peter Clayton on Sunday evenings.

 In 1982, she was the top performer to headline Britain's first women's jazz festival.
 A major support towards empowering female musicians and, in 1986, she was a guest with Gail Thompson's Gail Force, as well as leading a group with saxophonist Joan Cunningham in the late 1980s.
 Meanwhile she made guest appearances returning to play in New York with saxophonist Zoot Sims and the expatriate English pianist Marian McPartland.
 In 1985, she moved to Axmouth, Devon, and set up a student band in Exeter.

 From 1992-2004, she re-joined Humphrey Lyttelton Band for the third time and made occasional guest appearances with others.
 Lyttelton once referred to her "huge, booming sound, imbued with total originality and commanding presence".
 In 2001, Stobart appeared on stage with Radiohead, along with the Humphrey Lyttleton band, in front of 42,000 fans at the South Park concert in Oxford.
 During this period she also continued her ongoing teaching, including running her own jazz courses.

-In the same year, Stobart tutored saxophone to the actress Judi Dench for her role in the Alan Platter TV play, The Last of the Blonde Bombshells.
-She continued to play professionally until the age of 82 in 2007.
+In the same year, Stobart tutored saxophone to Dame Judi Dench for her role in the Alan Platter TV play, The Last of the Blonde Bombshells.
+Stobart continued to play professionally until the age of 82 in 2007.